yoember/yoember.github.io/index.md

 ### Install Ember CLI

-The following `npm` command installs Ember CLI latest stable version in the global namespace.
-It generates app with the latest Ember.js and Ember Data.
+The following `npm` command installs Ember CLI version {{ page.ember_cli_version }} in the global namespace.
+It generates app with the Ember.js and Ember Data.
 (If you have an earlier version of Ember CLI, the following command automatically updates it to the latest.)

     $ npm install -g ember-cli@{{ page.ember_cli_version }}

+If you use the latest Node.js a few alert message would show up on your console, but don't worry about those, your app will work as expected. ;)

 You have now a new `ember` command in your console.
 Check with